KeldorDE/Titan-Panel-Farm-Buddy/README.md

 # Titan-Panel-Farm-Buddy

 An World of Warcraft AddOn that extends the famous Titan Panel with the functionality to Track up to four Farmed Items in the Titan Panel Bar.
+An notification will appear if the defined goal quantity for an item has reached.

 **Quickstart**
 Alt + Right click on an Item in your Bags or Bank to start tracking.